tedkorho/flair/README.md

 ### INSTRUCTIONS

-1) Store .fits files containing the lightcurves in any directory structure in.
+1) Store .fits files containing the lightcurves in any directory structure in the `input` directory; any structure works, as long as the lightcurves are contained in files ending with `_lc.fits`.
 These need to follow the TESS Science Data Products Description Document specifications\*.

 2) Edit the `src/params.dat` file to match the specifications of the star and/or the flare detection.